Tania Vinokur

-Tania Vinokur (born February 25, 1982) is Moldovan-born Israeli violinist, dancer and singer.
+Tania Vinokur (born February 25, 1982) is a Moldovan-born Israeli violinist, dancer and singer.
 Based in Israel, Vinokur is best known for performing fusions of world music and theatrical movement.

 Biography and education

 Early life

-Tania Vinokur was born in 1982 in Kishinev, Moldova (formerly part of the Soviet Union), the second of two children from Celene Vinokur, a cellist and piano tuner, and Rita Vinokur.
+Tania Vinokur was born in 1982 in Chișinău, Moldova (formerly part of the Soviet Union), the second of two children from Celene Vinokur, a cellist and piano tuner, and Rita Vinokur.
 Vinokur began studying classical ballet in Russia at the age of 3 and classical violin at the age of 4, debuting on the stage at age 4.

 Vinokur immigrated with her family to the city of Rehovot in 1990.
 She continued both her ballet and violin studies in Rehovot, attending violin lessons at the Petah Tikva Conservatory.

 Between school passageways and school crossings, Vinokur was offered a test to advanced classes and went straight to fourth grade.
 In the same year, she started jazz and modern ballet classes, joined the youth orchestra.
 A year later she began her first steps in flamenco dancing.

 Vinokur began performing at the age of 12 when she joined dance groups.
 At the age of 14, she was invited to perform with orchestras around the world.
 She began playing flamenco with violin and dancing in concerts while attending high school.